A humble MOSS alternative that also catches

 How fast is the plagiarism analysis?

-MOSS alternatives in 2026: which code plagiarism detector wins?
+MOSS alternatives in 2026: choosing the right code plagiarism detector

-When searching for alternatives to Stanford MOSS, educators and developers typically consider JPlag, DoloS, and Codequiry.
-Each tool has different strengths for source code plagiarism detection.
+When looking at alternatives to Stanford MOSS, educators and developers usually weigh JPlag, DoloS, and Codequiry.
+Each has its own strengths for source code plagiarism detection, and the best choice depends on what you need to catch.

-JPlag is an open-source tool from KIT that focuses on pair-wise comparison.
+JPlag is an open-source tool from KIT focused on pair-wise comparison.
 DoloS uses AST analysis for structural comparison.
-Both are offline tools without web matching.
+Both are solid, self-hosted, offline tools without web matching or AI detection.

 Quick Comparison

-We switched from MOSS to Codequiry's API and immediately started catching plagiarism we'd been missing for years — students copying from GitHub gists, paid solutions, even old Stack Overflow answers.
+We still appreciate MOSS, but adding Codequiry's API let us catch things we'd been missing for years, students copying from GitHub gists and old Stack Overflow answers, and more recently work that was clearly AI-generated.
 The JSON response let us wire it into our LMS in an afternoon.